-Automatic Voter Registration (AVR) was a top LWVME priority in the late 2010s.
+Automatic Voter Registration (AVR) became a top LWVME priority in the late 2010s.
 Under AVR, eligible citizens are automatically registered to vote when they interact with the Bureau of Motor Vehicles (BMV) or other qualified state agency, unless they opt out.
-AVR also requires that voter registration information be updated when voters change addresses or change their names through the BMV.
+AVR also requires that voter registration information be updated when voters change addresses or change their names through the BMV or other agency.
 In 2017, we lobbied heavily for an AVR bill.
 Our testimony stated, "This one improvement will make registering easier for Maine people, will reduce the potential for errors in the voting rolls, and will ultimately save money and time at all levels of the election process."
 The bill failed to pass over opposition from the Office of the Secretary of State.
 In 2019, we worked with an informal coalition of advocates to draft a new AVR bill for the 129th Legislature (League testimony, LD 1463, here and here).
-The bill was signed into law and is expected to be implemented in January 2022.
+The bill passed, was signed into la,w and went into effect in June 2022.
 One provision of the law, which allows 16-year-olds to pre-register to vote, took effect in January 2020.
-The League will be tracking the implementation of the law by other state agencies (beyond the BMV) in future years.
+The League will be monitoring and advocating for implementation of the law by other state agencies (beyond the BMV) in future years.